The truth is this: we’ve all forgotten something once or twice.

 Stress and memory loss are also certainly linked.

-Studies have shown that when stress occurs just prior to or during memory retrieval, memory is impaired.
+Studies have shown that memory is impaired when stress occurs just before or during memory retrieval.

-Stress consistently increases cortisol levels, and can disrupt certain episodic memory processes (6).
+Stress consistently increases cortisol levels and can disrupt specific episodic memory processes (6).

 A study compared healthy controls to heavy drinkers and regular users of drugs (this included recreational drugs, alcohol, and tobacco).